Collection Security Guidelines

 - Unannounced reviews of a collection area's operation may be done at the discretion of University and/or campus administration.

-- Inappropriated administration of University assets could result in disciplinary action by the campus against all individuals involved in the action.
+- Inappropriate administration of University assets could result in disciplinary action by the campus against all individuals involved in the action.
 If an obvious theft has occurred, the University Police should be contacted immediately.
 Persons who suspect a misappropriation or other financial irregularity may have occurred should contact the campus Controller’s Office.
 For more information, see the Fraud Policy.

 Chartfield Maintenance